-As well as providing a general job guidance session as part of the course, we also offer a lifelong job guidance service regardless of the location.
+First things first: We offer successful trainees a lifelong job guidance service, regardless of where you want to teach.
 Just stay in touch and we’ll help you whether you’ve just finished the course or five years down the line!
-We have ex-trainees who have worked in Spain, the Czech Republic, China, Thailand and many other countries besides.
-At the bottom of this page you’ll see some examples of schools where TEFL Toulouse graduates have worked.
+We have graduates who have worked in Spain, Africa, Mexico, the Czech Republic, China, Thailand, Vietnam, Korea… you name it!
+At the bottom of this page you’ll see some examples of schools worldwide where some of our TEFL graduates have worked.

 The most common scenario is for a language school to hire you tentatively for up to 10 hours a week at the start, before offering you more (often too many for you!) hours when they realise how good you are!
 If a language school offers you a contract, it will usually be either short term (“CDD” – contrat à durée déterminée) or long term (“CDI” – contrat à durée indéterminée).

 You can work on a contract with a language school and privately as a freelancer at the same time in France.
 Nowadays, though, more and more language schools prefer their teachers to be registered as freelancers (autoentrepreneurs in French) so it may be that most, if not all of your work is on a freelance basis.
 We show you exactly how to set this up.
 It’s very simple – you just bill the language school at the end of each month as if you had been doing plumbing work for them!
 You’ll pay a little more on tax and social charges as a freelancer – which is why you charge more – but you have greater flexibility.

 “Have been working for a couple of months in Toulouse now, there is definitely work around here and the course really helped me prepare for it!”